-Step Three: Try out the Four Box System.
-The PBS affiliated Next Avenue suggests creating four spaces/boxes to divide up the ‘stuff’ your parents have accumulated.
+The PBS-affiliated Next Avenue suggests creating four spaces/boxes to divide up your parents’ stuff.
 Start small.
 Take one room at a time.
 Sort their possessions using the system.
-The boxes can be:

-- “Keep Until I Die” for items with sentimental value like true family heirlooms, personal letters, photo and scrapbook albums and wedding china.
+- Box 1: “Keep Until I Die” – For items with sentimental value like true family heirlooms, personal letters, photo and scrapbook albums and wedding china.

-- “Appraise and Sell” for unwanted items of value.
+- Box 2: “Appraise and Sell” – For unwanted items of value.

-- “Keep with Me” for unsentimental items like furniture and art.
+- Box 3: “Keep with Me” – For unsentimental items like furniture and art.

-Step Four: Take it slow if you have the luxury of time.
-Unless you are challenged by a tight deadline like a serious illness or moving date, the process should be an ongoing one over a period of weeks or months.
-Not in a day or over a long weekend.
+Unless you are challenged by a tight deadline like a serious illness or moving date, don’t rush the process into a single day or weekend.
+The process should be ongoing over a period of weeks or months.
 Sorting, cleaning and eliminating a lifetime of stuff is an emotional exercise and can easily overwhelm everyone involved.

-Step Five: When all else fails, call an expert.
-Craigslist, TaskRabbit and services like Home Helpers can assist.
+If the process of cleaning up and organizing your parents’ stuff is simply too overwhelming, search for help on Craigslist, TaskRabbit and services like Home Helpers.
 They are a great resource if you live far away from your parents and want to make sure they get the help needed.

 Caring for aging parents can be difficult.
 If things are getting out of control, it might be time to sit down and talk with them about long-term care options.